nemophrost/learn/_posts/2015-10-07-intro-to-js-part-1.markdown

 	}
 	// → 237 x 91 is greater than 10,000

-An `if` statement is made up of the `if` keyword, a condition in parenthesis, and a pair of curly braces.
+An `if` statement is made up of the `if` keyword, a condition in parentheses, and a pair of curly braces.
 If the answer to the condition is yes (true) then the code inside the curly braces will run.

 ---